Your crypto goes to your family —

 You choose who inherits — and how much.

 Name up to 10 heirs with exact shares in basis points (they sum to 100 %).
 To unlock, your heirs sign M-of-N together.
 No single heir can move funds alone.
-No courthouse.
-No waiting for probate.
+Legal and probate questions still need local review.

 - Heirs